Wildfire Smoke: Protecting Indoor Air Quality in Your Building

 In the event that wildfire smoke does enter the building, portable air cleaners can provide additional support, where monitoring may indicate it’s needed.
 The Association of Home Appliance Manufacturers (AHAM) provides a database of air cleaners to identify the right solutions for a specific room size.

-Wildfire smoke can enter a building through many routes.
-Identifying all potential pathways is essential for tailoring a response.
+Wildfire smoke infiltration can enter a building through many routes.
+Protecting buildings from wildfire smoke by identifying all potential pathways is essential for tailoring a response.
 This is an area where building managers may find it helpful to reach out to a consultant who can conduct a building or portfolio-wide assessment and develop a comprehensive smoke readiness plan.

 EH&E has helped building owners around the country assess IAQ threats, monitor for fine particulates, and implement the engineering controls that keep building occupants safe.
 For support in shaping an indoor environment that provides a safe space for people to escape the dangers of wildfire smoke, contact EH&E today.